bethtgreen/takin-notes/HerokuGuide.md

 * If your Heroku app fails to deploy, run the command `heroku logs` in your command line

-  * This should print all the logs produced by both Heroku and your application before the deployment failed.
+  * This should print all the logs produced by both Heroku and your application before the deployment failed. abcabcaa

   * Look for the first indication of an error in the logs.
 If the error message isn't clear, search on Google or ask the Instructional Staff for help.